richardvenneman/appsignal-docs/source/appsignal/request-lifecycle.html.md

 ## Conclusion

 In a worst case scenario it can take up to 90 seconds from request to sample on the performance page.
-We're constantly trying to minimize this time, but we have to balance the amount of requests our push api receives and data size of each request with processing speed.
+We're constantly trying to minimize this time, but we have to balance the amount of requests our Push API receives and data size of each request with processing speed.

-If you would like to know more about this subject, don't hesitate to [contact us](mailto:contact@appsignal.com)!
+If you would like to know more about this subject, don't hesitate to [contact us](mailto:support@appsignal.com)!